-Ninja Update: As of October 2021, the 15% coupon for completing a Home Depot workshop is no longer offered.
+Ninja Update: The 15% coupon for completing a Home Depot workshop is no longer offered.
 I’ll update this if it changes in the future.

 Painting your house is a big project and one that can get quite expensive before you even realize it.
 So put down your paintbrush until you can strategize the best time to buy the paint.